ivan-guerra/linux_device_drivers/README.md

 ### Building and Running the Examples

 To build and run the examples, you will need Docker and QEMU installed on your host PC.
-The steps that follow were run on a Fedora Linux 36 PC with Docker v20.10 and QEMU v6.2 installed.
+The steps that follow were run on a Fedora 36 PC with Docker v20.10 and QEMU v6.2 installed.

 All scripts referenced below can be found under `scripts/`.